Fred-Evif/Matilda/source/Intro.rst

 Note: after training, the model will be saved in `./Matilda/trained_model/`.

 Perform multiple tasks using trained Matilda model.
+(Install via clonning)
 ------------------------------------------------------------------------------------

 After training the model, we can use `main_matilda_task.py` to do multiple tasks with different augments.